David Harrington (footballer): Fleetwood Town

+Bolton Wanderers

+On 15 January 2026, Harrington signed for Bolton Wanderers for an undisclosed fee on a two-and-a-half year contract.

+On 5 September 2026, Harrington joined EFL League Two club Grimsby Town on a seven-day emergency loan before having it extended for another 7 days on 11 September 2026.

 International career

 He was called up to the Republic of Ireland under-21 team in May 2022.
 On 28 May 2024, Harrington was called up as third choice keeper to the senior Republic of Ireland side for the first time by interim manager John O'Shea ahead of two friendly games against Hungary and Portugal.

 Harrington qualified to play for Wales through his father, and in November 2024 he was called up to the Wales senior squad for the first time by manager Craig Bellamy for UEFA Nations League games against Turkey and Iceland.